Content Security Policy

 Using Configuration as Code

-The following YAML snippet sets up Content Security Policy enforcement.
+The following YAML snippet for Configuration as Code sets up CSP enforcement.

 security: